monsecc01/PyCitySchools_Challenge/README.md

 ## Results: Using bulleted lists and images of DataFrames as support, address the following questions.

 * How is the district summary affected?
-  * The district summary was not significantly affected.
-The main change was the number of students decreased from 39,170 to 38,709 students.
-The metrics for math and reading scores only changed by a fraction of a percentage.
+  * The main change was the number of students decreased from 39,170 to 38,709 students.
+Howver the district summary was not significantly affected overall.
+The metrics for average math scores only decreased by a fraction of a percentage.
+The same can be seen for % passing reading, % passing math, and % overall passing.
 This might be because we have such a large data set and the number of replaced 9th grade scores were minimal in comparison.
 One metric that remained the same was the district's average reading score (81.9.)
 ![districtSummary_original](https://user-images.githubusercontent.com/81447450/115161222-0a997380-a062-11eb-8e00-c5c311a88a62.png)
 ![districtSummary_noTHS](https://user-images.githubusercontent.com/81447450/115161226-0d946400-a062-11eb-84c0-1320ab5af265.png)